 And that’s the thing.
 I’ve changed, and I’m going to keep changing.
 That’s the only thing I know for sure.
 I need to be with someone who is also changing and growing, but who has underlying values that are similar to mine and will keep us growing in the same direction.

 I have this theory that in every functional relationship there needs to be a Mick Jagger and a Keith Richards.
 (It’s similar to Chaos Muppets vs. Order Muppets.)
 Mick is the showman, the magnetic one who gets the attention, but Keith is the one who keeps things running.
-Mick is the chassis; Keith is the engine.
+Mick is a fresh coat of paint; Keith is the engine.
 When you have two Micks, there’s an issue of oneupmanship.
 When you have two Keiths, well, I have no idea, because the point I’m obviously getting to is that I am a Mick.
 I can’t be with another Mick, not because I can’t handle competing with my partner for airtime, but because men can’t.
 And I can’t be with a man who thinks I’m here to play a supporting role in the movie of his life.
 What I want is a partnership with someone who understands what that word means.

 Despite what I believe to be my transparent self-centeredness, I repeatedly attract men who expect me to manage their lives.
 The kind of men who go for me tend to be dazzled by my Manic Pixie Dream Girl je ne sais quoi because they have an internal problem that needs fixing, and they’d rather project it onto an external solution than examine what’s actually wrong.
-Men who covet me do so because I’m whimsicial and carefree, and then are strangely disappointed when I don’t want to mother them.
+Men who covet me do so because I’m whimsical and carefree, and then are strangely disappointed when I don’t want to mother them.
 I’m bored with this pattern and I’m going to end it now.

 I like men who are emotionally stable, can keep their egos in check, and are grounded in reality.
 This is not who I’ve dated in the past.
 I want someone who can think big without delusions of grandeur (leave those to me), who has done the work to understand himself through therapy or some other means, and who can reel me back in without muzzling me.
 I like control freaks because they make me feel safe.
 I want someone who is Danny-Tanner-level fastidious, because I’m not, and I want to be inspired to pick up my floordrobe and dust the top of my bookshelf.